-For a more detailed list of improvements please see the Release Note document published on SourceForge.
+For a detailed list of improvements please see the Release Note and the Sign-off report document published on SourceForge.

-For a more detailed list of improvements please see the Release Note document published on SourceForge.
+For a detailed list of implementation in V4.0 please see the Release Note and the Sign-off report document published on SourceForge.

 ODF Add-in for Powerpoint 3.0 has been released.
 Below are the list of Implemented Features.

-For a more detailed list of improvements please see the Release Note document published on SourceForge.
+For a detailed list of implementation in V4.0 please see the Release Note and the Sign-off report document published on SourceForge.

 Before installing the ODF Add-in for Word, Excel or PowerPoint, make sure you have the following installed on your PC: